We provide training in collaboration with the Research Design Service, London on Implementing Patient & Public Involvement (PPI) in Research.

 - St George’s Hospitals NHS Foundation Trust

-All sessions will be held at the Biomedical Research Centre on the 16th Floor of the Tower Wing at Guy’s Hospital, Great Maze Pond, London, SE1 9RT.
+All sessions will be held on the 16th Floor of the Tower Wing at Guy’s Hospital, Great Maze Pond, London, SE1 9RT.

 Places are limited.